SipXecs: Adoption

-Adoption of open-source solutions is difficult to quantify.
-SIPfoundry claims on its Web site that over one million users have downloaded sipXecs in small and large companies worldwide.

 Amazon.com was an early adopter of sipXecs.
 This initial 5,000 user deployment expanded considerably in the following years.

 OnRelay, a company in the UK, selected sipXecs for its fixed-mobile convergence solution sold to carriers.

 Colorado State University and Cedarville University of Ohio committed to sipXecs in 2010.

 Red Hat deployed a commercial version of sipXecs from eZuce globally in 2012.

 Under the SIPfoundry Higher Education Program (HEP) and as of 2014 Lafayette College, St. Mary's University, Messiah College, Colorado School of Mines, Carthage College deployed sipXecs to replace their respective PBX systems.